tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation.rst

    :hidden:
    :maxdepth: 1

-   state_estimation/link_ends
+   state_estimation/link_ends_setup
    state_estimation/observation_model_setup
    state_estimation/observation_simulation
-   state_estimation/estimation_setup
+   state_estimation/estimation_settings

 Simulation/Analysis & Output
 ============================

 Once all the settings are in place, the solution can be generated: the (simulated) observations can be fit to the dynamical model that has been defined to perform the fitting.
 Alternatively, the same functionality can be used for a covariance analysis only, in which case no fit is attempted.
-Details are provided on :ref:`this page <runningEstimation>`
+Details are provided on :ref:`this page <perform_estimation>`

 .. toctree::
    :titlesonly:
    :hidden:
    :maxdepth: 1

-   state_estimation/runningEstimation
+   state_estimation/performing_estimation